Email Us

-In February 2022, the single-cell platform of CapitaoBio Technology supported the Beijing Institute of Genomics, Chinese Academy of Sciences to publish research on the heterogeneity of mesenchymal stem cells in the journal “Genomics, Proteomics & Bioinformatics”.
+In February 2022, CapitalBiotech's single-cell platform supported the Beijing Institute of Genomics, Chinese Academy of Sciences, in publishing research on the heterogeneity of mesenchymal stem cells in the journal “Genomics, Proteomics & Bioinformatics”.

 Background

 Ex vivo-expanded mesenchymal stem cells (MSCs) have been demonstrated to be a heterogeneous mixture of cells exhibiting varying proliferative, multipotential, and immunomodulatory capacities.
-However, the exact characteristics of MSCs remain largely unknown.
-By single-cell RNA sequencing of 61,296 MSCs derived from bone marrow and Wharton’s jelly, researchers revealed six distinct subpopulations, the developmental trajectory was mapped.
-According to gene expression, it is divided into stem-like APCs, MPCs, preadipocytes, pre-Cos, prechondrocytes, pre-SMCs.
-The stem-like APCs, uniquely exhibited strong proliferation and stemness signatures; the prechondrocyte subpopulation specifically expressed immunomodulatory genes and was able to suppress activated CD3+ T cell proliferation in vitro, supporting the role of this population in immunoregulation.
+However, the exact characteristics of these heterogeneous subpopulations remain poorly defined.
+Using single-cell RNA sequencing of 61,296 MSCs derived from bone marrow and Wharton’s jelly, researchers identified six distinct subpopulations and mapped their developmental trajectories.
+Based on gene expression, they are classified into stem-like APCs, MPCs, preadipocytes, pre-osteoblasts, prechondrocytes, pre-SMCs.
+Stem-like APCs uniquely exhibited strong proliferation and stemness signatures; the prechondrocyte subpopulation specifically expressed immunomodulatory genes and suppressed activated CD3+ T cell proliferation in vitro, supporting the role of this population in immunoregulation.
 This study characterizes the cellular composition of MSCs and their specific functions, demonstrates the subpopulation heterogeneity of MSCs, reveals the molecular and functional heterogeneity of cultured MSCs, and lays the foundation for exploring their unique heterogeneity.

 Research Ideas